-10.1 Brookvale Primary School recognises that all matters relating to child protection are confidential.
+- 10.1 Brookvale Primary School recognises that all matters relating to child protection are confidential. - 10.2 The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a need to know basis only.
+Guidance about sharing information can be found in the 2018 document "Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018" - 10.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

-- 10.2 The Head teacher or Senior / Deputy Designated Persons will disclose any information about a child to other members of staff on a need to know basis only.
-Guidance about sharing information can be found in the 2015 document "Information Sharing: Advice for Practitioners providing safeguarding services 2015" - 10.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 10.4 All staff must be aware that they cannot promise confidentiality to a child which might result in the child's safety or wellbeing being compromised. - 10.5 Brookvale Primary School will always share our intention to refer a child to Children's Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - 10.6 Brookvale Primary School recognises that children's welfare is our paramount concern and therefore will use the paramountcy principle (Section 1 of the Children Act 1989) in order to inform some decisions regarding information sharing.
+- 10.4 All staff must be aware that they cannot promise confidentiality to a child which might result in the child's safety or wellbeing being compromised. - 10.5 Brookvale Primary School will always share our intention to refer a child to Children's Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation. - 10.6 Brookvale Primary School recognises that children's welfare is our paramount concern and therefore will use the principles set out in section 1 of the Children Act 1989 in order to inform some decisions regarding information sharing. - 10.7 Brookvale Primary School pays due regard to the relevant data protection principles which allow us to share personal information, as provided for in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+Brookvale Primary School is aware of the processing conditions under the Data Protection Act 2018 and the GDPR which allow us to store and share information for safeguarding purposes, including information which is sensitive and personal, and this is treated as "special category personal data".
+Where we would need to share special category personal data, we are aware that the Data Protection Act 2018 contains "safeguarding of children and individuals at risk" as a processing condition that allows us to share information.
+This includes allowing school to share information without consent, if it is not possible to gain consent, it cannot be reasonably expected that we can gain consent, or if to gain consent would place a child at risk.